Eghbal A. Hosseini

 Visiting Researcher at Google DeepMind

-Some examples of my research include: investigating structure of representation in large language models [17] [15] [10]; studying shared representations across biological and artificial neural networks [16] [14]; and exploring how the brain and artificial neural networks build representations of natural language [12] [13] [9].
+Some examples of my research include: investigating the structure of representations in large language models [19] [18] [16] [10]; studying shared representations across biological and artificial neural networks [17] [14]; and exploring how the brain and artificial neural networks build representations of natural language [12] [13] [9].

 Previously, I was a Postdoctoral Associate at MIT, where I also completed my Ph.D. in Computational Neuroscience in the lab of Evelina Fedorenko.
 There, I studied the neural basis of language comprehension using neural recordings, computational models, and LLMs.
 Prior to that, I worked with Mehrdad Jazayeri on timing and motor variability, and with Wilsaan Joiner on sensorimotor learning.
 I am originally from Behbahan, a small town in southwest Iran.